Thabang019/InsightBlog/README.md

 • Go to the [Mailtrap website](https://mailtrap.io/) and sign up for an account.
 • To retrieve your Mailtrap username and password navigate to email testing and click on inbox

-•In the application code, locate the .env file and add the following email configuration variables:
+In the application code, locate the .env file and add the following email configuration variables:
--MAIL_MAILER=smtp
+1. MAIL_MAILER=smtp
--MAIL_HOST=sandbox.smtp.mailtrap.io
+2. MAIL_HOST=sandbox.smtp.mailtrap.io
--MAIL_PORT=2525
+3. MAIL_PORT=2525
--MAIL_USERNAME=<Your Mailtrap username>
+4. MAIL_USERNAME=<Your Mailtrap username>
--MAIL_PASSWORD=<Your Mailtrap password>
+5. MAIL_PASSWORD=<Your Mailtrap password>
--MAIL_ENCRYPTION=tls
+6. MAIL_ENCRYPTION=tls

 Replace the existing values for email username and password with your Mailtrap credentials.
 These are the specific credentials provided by Mailtrap when you create an inbox, and they are not the same as your regular email login details.

 2.Granting Admin Privileges
-• Login to mySql database via phpmyadmin.
+- Login to mySql database via phpmyadmin.
 • Locate and select InsightBlog.
 • Locate the user in the "users" table.
 • Set the "is_admin" value to true for the user to grant admin privileges